tfgg/yournextmep/_candidates/eu2014/ukip/nigel-jones.md

 person: nigel-jones
 region: south-east
 party: ukip
-title: South East - UKIP - Nigel Jones
+title: Nigel Jones is running for MEP in South East for UKIP
 incumbent: false
 ---